pityq/mustaine.github.io/_posts/2019-01-09-monorepo-just-do-it.md

 Soon it might end up being 10+ repositories, having to manage it is a lot of waste.
 Within the mono-repo, it was easy to manage tests reports automatically, have dependency management migrated to Gradle 5 easily, not leak transitive dependencies, update third-party libraries, apply security patches, have a pipeline using remote cache and so on.
 Having to do it for 10+ repositories is a lot of *waste*, boring, hard to apply and to maintain.

-A reason to have multiple repositories in the organisation was that all teams worked with the same simple pipeline.
+A reason to have multiple repositories in the organisation was that all the teams worked with the same simple pipeline.
 It works but makes hard to parallelise steps, use incremental builds, use remote caches, etc.

 Another reason to use multi-repo was that the tooling for delivery did not support well mono-repos.

-Usually, when the problem is the process then I always push for **change the process** and remove things does not add any value.
+Usually, when the problem is the process then I always push for **change the process** and remove things that do not add any value.
 We should not adopt bad practices, just because the process sucks.

 ### Conclusions